evidence-dev/evidence-vscode/README.md

 $ npm run compile
 $ code .
 ```

-Press `F5` to start debugging Evidence VS Code extension, and attach it to the running extension host.
+2. Press `F5` to start debugging Evidence VS Code extension.
+3. Open any Evidence project folder in the new `Extension Host Window` to try updated extension commands and features.

-**Note**: disable Evidence extension installed from marketpace to see your code changes reflected in the running host extension window during debug.
+**Note**: Disable Evidence extension installed from marketpace to see your code changes reflected in the running host extension window during debug.

+See the official [Debugging extension](https://code.visualstudio.com/api/get-started/your-first-extension#debugging-the-extension) documentation for more information about developing extensions in VS Code.

 ## Support